Simon Fraser University

 One of the following (minimum scores):

-- Completion of the last three years of full time secondary education in English in Canada or another country where the principal language of instruction is English with a blended grade of 70% or a C in English 12, English Literature 12, English 12 First Peoples or their equivalents (an English 12 grade 75% or higher permits direct registration in writing intensive courses)
+- Completion of the last three (3) years of full time secondary school education in English in Canada with a grade of 70% or a "C" in English 12, English Literature 12, English 12 First Peoples or their equivalents

-- Completion of the last three years of full time secondary education in English at a recognized international school in a country where the primary language of instruction is not English with a grade of 70% in senior level English
+- Completion of the last four (4) years of full-time secondary school education in English at a recognized international school in a country in which the principal language of instruction is not English, with a grade of 70% in senior level English

-- Completion of IB English A1 or A2 (HL or SL) with a grade of 3
+- Completion of IB Diploma Program including English A (HL/SL) or English Literature and Performance (SL) with a minimum grade of 3

 - A three unit transferable English (ENGL) course or certified writing intensive course with a minimum C- grade

-- An IELTS overall band score of 6.5 with no part less than a 6.0
+- An IELTS Academic overall band score of 6.5 with no part less than a 6.0

 - A TOEFL iBT overall score of 88 or better with a minimum 20 in each of the four components (listening, speaking, writing, and reading)